-The Contract Law Reform also defines the concept of standardform contract (contrat d'adhésion) as a commercial lease including a set of non-negotiable clauses determined in advance by one of the parties (e.g. investor leases in shopping center).
-In accordance with the new article 1171 of the French Civil Code, in the event where a standard-form contract are used, any non-negotiable clause, determined in advance by one of the parties, which creates a significant imbalance between the rights and obligations of the parties shall be deemed not to be written.
+The Contract Law Reform also defines the concept of standard-form contract (contrat d'adhésion) as a commercial lease including a set of non-negotiable clauses determined in advance by one of the parties (e.g., investor leases in shopping center).
+In accordance with the article 1171 of the French Civil Code, in the event where a standard-form contract is used, any non-negotiable clause, determined in advance by one of the parties, which creates a significant imbalance between the rights and obligations of the parties shall be deemed not to be written (and therefore will have no effect).